Everything You Need to Know About the Psoas Major

-These are the muscles that enable us to carry out actions as simple as, for example, walking, cycling, lying down, getting up, dancing, stretching, squats, and the majority of the classic yoga exercises.
+These are the muscles that enable us to carry out actions as simple as walking, cycling, lying down, getting up, dancing, stretching, squatting and the majority of the classic yoga exercises.

 Curiously, as we mentioned in the title, you’ll also be interested to know that the psoas major is commonly known as the “muscle of the soul.”